wafopatrick/quarkus-tracing/README.md

 **What this does:**
 - ✅ Cleans and builds Quarkus applications
 - ✅ Pushes images to local k3d registry
-- ✅ Deploys services to Kubernetes with Istio sidecars
+- ✅ Deploys services via Helm
 - ✅ Waits for all rollouts to complete
+- ✅ Also deploys a traffic simulator CronJob (`order-service-simulator`) that periodically creates and fetches orders, so you can see traces in Jaeger and logs in Loki

 ### 4. Verify Deployment